7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Azure-Monitor.md

 	- Join data from multiple tables
 	- Aggregate large sets of data
 	- Perform intricate operations with minimal code
+- Groups of series of tables are called a schema

 Scenarios:
 - Assess update requirement and time-to-complete